 Wanted for alleged Medford petit larceny

-Suffolk County Crime Stoppers and Suffolk County Police Sixth Precinct Crime Section officers are seeking the public’s help to identify and locate the woman who allegedly stole merchandise from a Medford store this month.
+Suffolk County Crime Stoppers and Suffolk County Police Sixth Precinct Crime Section officers are seeking the public’s help to identify and locate the man and woman who allegedly stole from a Medford store this month.

-The woman pictured above allegedly stole a bottle of Jim Beam whiskey from Pope Wines and Liquors, located at 2775 Route 112, on May 2 at approximately 11 a.m.
-She fled in a white Honda Pilot.
+A man and woman allegedly stole a JBL speaker, valued at $399, from Target, located at 2975 Horseblock Road, on May 6 at approximately 9:25 p.m.

-Suffolk County Crime Stoppers offers a cash reward for information that leads to an arrest.
-Anyone with information about these incidents can contact Suffolk County Crime Stoppers to submit an anonymous tip by calling 1-800-220-TIPS, utilizing a mobile app which can be downloaded through the App Store or Google Play by searching P3 Tips, or online